MediaBrowser/emby-web-plugins-soundeffects/README.md

 * Rename the coins folder as desired (and update package.json).
 * In coins/plugin.js, update the name field
-* If desired, add a second sound effect plugin to the package.
+* As an exercise, add a second sound effect plugin to the package.
 Simply clone the folder and add to the plugins array in package.json.